 One study compared the VO2-Max values of people in a fasted and fed state.
 The group that had cereal for breakfast performed significantly worse than those who ate nothing after getting up.

 At the start of the study, all participants had average VO2-Max values of about 3.5 liters per minute (L/min).
-After ergometer training, VO2 max increased by about 10 percent in the fasted group.
+After ergometer training, the fasted group’s VO2 max increased by about 10 percent.

 In contrast, the fed group saw only a 2.5 percent improvement in VO2 max (Stannard et al. 201016).

-In short, intermittent fasting allows people to increase their maximal oxygen uptake through exercise significantly better than those who eat breakfast or eat before a workout.
+In short, intermittent fasting increases maximal oxygen uptake through exercise significantly better than those who eat breakfast or before a workout.